Automatic Driving Lessons!

-At AMDI DRIVING SCHOOL we specialise in automatic tuition and we dedicate a large percentage of our fleet to automatic vehicles.
+At Amdi driving school, we specialise in automatic tuition and we dedicate a large percentage of our fleet to automatic vehicles.
 Learning to drive an auto is easy and fun.

 Automatic transmission vehicles are a great alternative for people who have limited use of their legs or arms and are suitable for people with an array of disabilities or learning difficulties.
 We also encourage older learners who feel they left things a bit late to consider automatic driving lessons.

-Driving an automatic vehicle can be considerably less challenging to learn since a lot of the gear changing is done by a computer and a special transmission which does all the work for you!
+Driving an automatic vehicle can be considerably less challenging to learn since a lot of the gear changing is done by a computer and a special transmission that does all the work for you!
 Driving an automatic vehicle is so simple you won’t believe how quickly you progress.

 Even though controlling the car is easier you will still need to learn the rules of the road and how to behave with other drivers.
-The test is of a very high standard and this is not to be under estimated!
+The test is of a very high standard and this is not to be underestimated!

-Learning to drive in an automatic car is slightly easier and less of a stress than learning in a manual car as you haven’t a gear shift to control and the clutch to think about, especially if the driver is doing a large amount of short distance driving where changing gear is necessary.
+Learning to drive in an automatic car is slightly easier and less of a stress than learning in a manual car as you haven’t a gear shift to control and the clutch to think about, especially if the driver is doing a large amount of short-distance driving where changing gear is necessary.

 Manual driving can be distracting for some, as they find their attention taken away from the road, therefore automatic allows the driver additional concentration.

 Another point to consider is if you are wishing to pass quickly (you need a driving licence for a job/your theory is about to expire), you may just wish to learn on automatic, as previously stated there is slightly less to learn.

 Also if you are an anxious or nervous person it may be best to learn automatic.

 If you decide to learn automatic, you will only ever be able to drive an automatic car,